What is professional judgment?

 When there are unusual situations or circumstances that impact your federal student aid eligibility, federal regulations give a financial aid administrator discretion or professional judgment (PJ) on a case-by-case basis and with adequate documentation to make adjustments to the data elements on the Free Application for Federal Student Aid (FAFSA) form that impact your Expected Family Contribution (EFC) to gain a more accurate assessment of your family's ability to contribute to your cost of education.

-If you, the student, or your parents (if a dependent student), have experienced a significant change in financial situation since the 2020 tax year, please email the following to the Director of Financial Aid, Tasha Morgan, at firstname.lastname@example.org:
+If you, the student, or your parents (if a dependent student), have experienced a significant change in financial situation since the 2021 tax year, please email the following to the Interim Director of Financial Aid, Leah Paxton, at email@example.com:

 - Attach a signed letter detailing the circumstance(s), including dates of relevant importance, such as when you or a parent became unemployed/lost income.